 Civil rights lawyers have to evolve thinking about cases.
 When rights are violated, did the officer act of his/her own volition using free will?
 Or were those actions trained at a particular academy, or urged by a department trainer or supervisor?
 In trained, then the concept that the "principal is responsible for the actions of the agent" requires naming that law enforcement academy or department trainer or supervisor as an additional defendant.

 If rights are violated, then there is a responsible party.

 A violation is a violation, and when rights are violated, restitution is due.

-Once light shines in the dark corners and settlements over the thousands of currently hidden civil rights violations are made public, improvement can begin.
-Taxpayers will find that the overbearing and ever-increasing burden on municipal budgets from "confidential settlements" hiding a current system of civil rights abuses can be reduced.
+Once light shines in the dark corners, and the thousands of confidential settlements over civil rights violations are made public, improvement can begin.
+Taxpayers will find that the overbearing and ever-increasing burden on municipal budgets from "confidential settlements" hiding civil rights abuses can be reduced.

-Once civil rights are respected and protected, municipal budgets burdened with too many police officers will find relief.
+Once civil rights are respected and protected, municipal budgets will find relief.
 Officers will be forced to stop using the mentality, "just attack, arrest and accuse, and let the prosecutors haggle a deal".
 Officers will be required to stop "fabricating crimes".
 Prosecutor office staffs can be reduced to the level appropriate to deal with "actual crime" for which a trial is necessary, and for which jail is necessary to keep a community safe.
 A lot of busywork and paperwork and burdens both on municipal budgets and upon citizens can be eliminated.
-Court case loads likely won't change much, because real crimes already end up there.

 UNITED STATES OF AMERICA